 High extreme: Sensitive

-Persons with very high scores on the Emotionality scale experience fear of physical dangers, experience anxiety in response to life's stresses, feel a need for emotional support from others, and feel empathy and sentimental attachments with others.
-Conversely, persons with very low scores on this scale are not deterred by the prospect of physical harm, feel little worry even in stressful situations, have little need to share their concerns with others, and feel emotionally detached from others.
+Persons with very high scores on the Emotionality scale are more likely to experience fear of physical dangers, experience stress and worry in the face of difficulties, feel a need for emotional support from others, and more easily connect emotionally with others..
+Conversely, persons with very low scores on this scale have a tendency to not be deterred by the prospect of physical harm, feel little worry even in stressful situations, have little need to share their concerns with others, and at the same time are not likely to concern oneself with others' emotions.

 Low extreme: Reserved